 You can get some more news, including a review of Wednesday night’s new episode, just by heading over to the link here.

 Also, be sure to like CarterMatt on Facebook in the event you want more news regarding Survivor and some other shows we cover.
 (Photo: CBS.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!